Best Practices for Node.js Development

 directly.

-Most apps are composed of both necessary files and generated files.
-When using a source control system like git, you should avoid tracking anything that’s generated.
+Most apps consist of necessary files and generated files.
+When using a source control system like Git, avoid tracking anything generated.

 For example, your node app probably has a node_modules

-directory for dependencies, which you should keep out of git.
+directory for dependencies, which you want to keep out of Git.
+Add these files and directories to .gitignore

 .

-Tracking generated files leads to unnecessary noise and bloat in your git history.
-Worse, since some dependencies are native and must be compiled, checking them in makes your app less portable because you’ll be providing builds from just a single, and possibly incorrect, architecture.
+Tracking generated files leads to unnecessary noise and bloat in your Git history.
+Worse, because some dependencies are native and must be compiled.
+Checking them in makes your app less portable because you provide builds from just a single, and possibly incorrect, architecture.

-For the same reason, you shouldn’t check in bower_components
+For the same reason, don’t check in bower_components

 $ echo 'node_modules' >> .gitignore